Trading financial markets every day is challenging.

 I’ve been at the game for 25 years… I’ve studied and developed dozens of trading systems… and I’ve collected my share of war stories.

 When the market is going in your favor – and you see the metaphorical cash register ring on your computer screen – it’s a spectacular feeling.

-When trading newcomers ask me what I think the single most important rule in trading is, I give them a deceptively simple answer: “Don’t lose any money.”
+When newcomers ask me what I think the single most important rule of trading is, I give them a deceptively simple answer: “Don’t lose any money.”

-They may claim they follow it… but they don’t.
+They may claim to follow it, but they don’t.